Provider Comparisons11 min read

 My recommendation

-Choose Eden Health if your main question is, “Where can I get a legitimate GLP-1 program at the lowest reasonable monthly price?”
-Eden’s biggest advantage is value.
-Its public site emphasizes upfront pricing, free shipping, same-price-at-every-dose positioning, FSA and HSA eligibility, 24/7 provider messaging, online visits, and compounded medications from state-licensed pharmacies.
+Choose Eden Health if your main question is, “Where can I get a legitimate GLP-1 program under one simple membership?”
+Eden’s site emphasizes upfront pricing, free shipping, same-price-at-every-dose positioning, FSA and HSA eligibility, 24/7 provider messaging, online visits, and compounded medications from state-licensed pharmacies.
+Just remember the $99/mo membership sits on top of the $99/mo medication.

-Choose Medvi if your main question is, “Who will help me through the process?”
-Medvi’s value is not just medication access.
-Its public site emphasizes physician guidance, care coaching, dietitian support, 24/7 support, progress tracking, and an all-in-one patient portal.
-That matters if you want help with side effects, nutrition, dose adjustments, and staying on track.
+Choose Medvi if your main question is, “Who gives me the lower ongoing price and will help me through the process?”
+Medvi now pairs a flat $179/mo injectable with physician guidance, care coaching, dietitian support, 24/7 support, progress tracking, and an all-in-one patient portal.
+That combination matters if you want both a lower monthly cost and help with side effects, nutrition, dose adjustments, and staying on track.

 Pricing changes often, and both programs may use first-month promotions, dose-based pricing, or medication-specific pricing.
 Always confirm the final price before checkout.